henrik/old-henrik.nyh.se/_posts/2011-03-19_22-50-vim-ruby-runner.markdown

 so you can set that filetype with a simple `:FR`.

-When you have a Ruby buffer, <code class="kb">⌘r</code> (lowercase r) will execute its contents (even it is an unnamed, unsaved buffer) as Ruby code and output the results into a new split buffer.
+When you have a Ruby buffer, <code class="kb">⌘r</code> (lowercase r) will execute its contents (even if it is an unnamed, unsaved buffer) as Ruby code and output the results into a new split buffer.

 The output buffer gains focus, and you can hit <code class="kb">⌘r</code> again to close it.